This article first appeared on VICE Canada

 "I understand that the ability of the Canadian government to help me is limited by the rules of diplomacy," Fahmy said in a statement on Thursday.
 "But I do believe that Prime Minister Harper could do more to obtain my release if he were to directly intervene in our case."

-The "Al Jazeera 3" were sentenced to between seven and ten years last June after being convicted of "spreading false news" on behalf of the Muslim Brotherhood, to which former president Morsi belonged.
+The three journalists were sentenced to between seven and ten years last June after being convicted of "spreading false news" on behalf of the Muslim Brotherhood, to which former president Morsi belonged.
 Prosecutors failed to present any incriminating evidence during the trial.

 The case has come as part of a wider crackdown by the military regime of Egyptian President Abdel Fattah el-Sisi that includes the mass killing and imprisonment of Muslim Brotherhood supporters, collective death sentences by the hundreds, and the jailing of scores of activists and at least eight other journalists.
 In a joint statement as Sisi transitioned from military junta leader to President in June—just two weeks before the journalists' sentencing—Amnesty International and Human Rights Watch warned that the Egyptian authorities were "engaging in repression on a scale unprecedented in Egypt's modern history."